Warning: This post talks about sexual abuse.

 Even with Male now, who knows all about my past, we’re not technically involved.
 We’ve been off and on for more than a decade, but he’s not my boyfriend.
 For the last few years, we’ve been dating in every way except in name.
 We don’t talk about it; it just is.
 Whatever it is.
 It’s easier for me that way; being together without technically being together.
 That way I won’t feel trapped and do terrible things.
 He’s not entirely innocent either.
 We’re both really fucked up in different, yet similar ways.
 Our kinks match.
 We’re perfect for each other, but neither of us would ever say that to the other’s face.

 I don’t talk about that aspect of my life much for a few reasons.
 First, I don’t, can’t, really talk about the abuse itself.
 I’m not ready yet.
 Second, I am not proud of it.
 I am ashamed of who I became.
-The child abuse snowballed into something much larger and worse.
-And third, I’m insanely angry that I became a whore, because it was his fault.
-I thought I was in control, but it was the sexual abuse that was in control.
+The child sexual abuse snowballed into something much larger and worse.
+And third, I’m insanely angry that I became a whore, because it was the pedophile’s fault.
+I thought I was in control, but it was the child sexual abuse that was.
 After all of those years, he was still in control of me.
 I am very lucky to have made it through all of that alive and without any permanent consequences like STDs.

-If you know someone in danger, please, get help.
+If you or someone you know someone is in danger, please, get help.
 It is never too late.